TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 Using closure equations
 -----------------------
-While direct mappings are alway preferable it is not always possible to find a direct function.
+While direct mappings are always preferable it is not always possible to find a direct function.
-In this case one can always resort to the closure equation.
+In this case, one can always resort to the closure equation.
-Since TriP is based on mappings the closure equation is used to set up mapping functions who solve the closure equation.
+Since TriP is based on mappings the closure equation is used to set up mapping functions that solve the closure equation.
 For the mapping from actuated state to virtual state, the actuated states are fixed and the virtual states calculated.
-Likewise for the reverse mapping, the virtual state is fixed while the actuated states are calculated.
+Likewise, for the reverse mapping, the virtual state is fixed while the actuated states are calculated.

 The setup of the closure equation will require extra transformations.
-This can be done by building a full open chain or for simple chains by directly setting up the transformation matrices using the Utility submodule.
+This can be done by building a full open-chain or for simple chains by directly setting up the transformation matrices using the Utility submodule.
 In this case of the excavator, the following joints can be defined:

 .. image:: images/closure_mapping.png
     :alt: closure_mapping

-The solving of the closure equation can be performed by casadi, which TriP also uses for inverse kinematics calulations:
+The solving of the closure equation can be performed by casadi, which TriP also uses for inverse kinematics calculations:

 .. literalinclude:: ../../src/trip_robots/excavator_rr.py
    :language: python